SanD204/Bajaj_Project/README.md

 # Mutual Followers Challenge

-A Spring Boot application that automatically interacts with a remote API at startup, processes data, and submits results to a webhook.
+A Spring Boot application designed to interact with a remote API upon startup, process specific social graph problems, and submit results using secure webhooks.

-## Features
+## Key Highlights

-- Calls the `/generateWebhook` endpoint at application startup
+- Automatically triggers a POST request to the `/generateWebhook` endpoint on startup
-- Solves the assigned problem based on the registration number:
+- Dynamically solves one of two problems depending on the registration number:
-  - Question 1 (odd regNo): Identifies mutual follow pairs
-  - Question 2 (even regNo): Finds nth-level followers
+  - **Odd regNo**: Detects mutual follower relationships
+  - **Even regNo**: Determines nth-level connections
-- Sends the results to the provided webhook with JWT authentication
+- Posts results to a webhook using JWT-based authorization
-- Implements retry logic (up to 4 attempts) for webhook submission
+- Built-in retry mechanism with up to 4 attempts for reliable delivery

-## Implementation Details
+## Workflow Overview

-### Flow

-1. On startup, the application makes a POST request to the webhook generation endpoint
+1. When the application starts, it initiates a request to fetch webhook information.
-2. The response includes a webhook URL, access token, and problem data
+2. The server response includes a target webhook URL, access token, and a data payload.
-3. The application determines which problem to solve based on the registration number
+3. The app identifies which task to execute based on the registration number's parity (odd/even).
-4. The problem is solved, and the result is formatted according to requirements
+4. After solving the assigned problem, it formats the output as required.
-5. The result is posted to the webhook URL with the access token in the Authorization header
+5. The final response is posted to the webhook with the appropriate JWT token in the request header.

-### Problems
+## Problem Definitions

-#### Question 1: Mutual Followers
+### Task 1: Mutual Followers (For Odd regNo)

-Identifies mutual follow pairs where both users follow each other.
-Output is in the format of `[min, max]` pairs.
+Finds all user pairs that follow each other.
+Each pair is presented as `[min, max]` to maintain consistency.

-Example:
+**Example Output:**
 ```json
 {
   "regNo": "REG12347",